jaybeeuu/jaybeeuu-dev/packages/posts/src/module-spotting.md

 ### [UMD](https://github.com/umdjs/umd)

 UMD (Unified Module Definitions) aims to join both - library authors needed to wrap their code up as modules which worked in as many environments as possible and so UMD was born.
-At it's core is a series of templates in a github [repo](https://github.com/umdjs/umd).
+At it's core is a series of templates in a GitHub [repo](https://github.com/umdjs/umd).
 They work fine - but getting your head around what they do can be tricky.

-Here's an exmaple:
+Here's an example:

 ```js
 // commonjsStrictGlobal.js